-Andor's product portfolio features a range of high performance detector solutions for entangled photon studies, leading to important new capabilities in quantum optics and quantum information science.
+Andor's product portfolio features a range of high performance detector solutions that are widely used in entangled photon studies, leading to important new capabilities in quantum optics and quantum information science.
 Quantum cryptography, communication and computing may soon rely on high-fidelity readouts of entangled photons.

 Andor iXon Ultra EMCCD imaging cameras are used to superb effect in systems where spatially correlated biphotons, one or two pixels apart, need to be detected with superb levels of discrimination and confidence, ultimately yielding accelerated measurement throughout.